danchoi/poddb_client/README.markdown

 You can also limit the scope of the search by media type:

-    poddb -t video food recipe
+    poddb -t video ruby

 will return all podcast episodes that match the words "food" and "recipe" that are video downloads.
-You can specific "audio" instead of video, to limit search results to audio downloads.
+You can use `-t audio` to limit search results to audio downloads.

 Two other command flags that are useful are `-o` and `-d`. `-d n` lets you limit the scope of the search to episodes published in the last _n_ days.
 So